Chapter 1 - General provisions

 Section 1 – The content of the Act

-The Act relates to the control of marketing, commercial practices and contract terms and conditions in consumer relations, and requires traders to follow good business practice in their transactions with one another.
+Unless otherwise stipulated, the Act relates to the control of marketing, commercial practices and contract terms and conditions in consumer relations, and requires traders to follow good business practice in their transactions with one another.

 Section 2 – Good marketing practice, etc.